 she/her or they/them

-“Working together, we will co-create markers of success on the path towards your therapeutic goals, anchoring our work both in the evidence base and the stories and realities of each of our lived experiences.
-I am trained in modern trauma-informed and culturally-affirming behavioral therapies, including ACT, CBT, DBT, MBSR, and schema-based work.
-I work with issues around anxiety, depression, other mood disorders, trauma, relationship dynamics, substance use struggles, insomnia and other sleep disturbances, problematic eating behaviors, clinical perfectionism, and more.
-I particularly love diving into exposure therapy with folks who are looking to expand their capacity to be kind to themselves while they experience challenging thoughts, emotions, and sensations.
-I strive to bring my genuine self to each session, and a sense of compassionate humor towards the pain and beautfy of the human condition.
+“Working together, we will co-create markers of success on the path towards your therapeutic goals, anchoring our work in both the evidence base, and in the stories and realities of each of our lived experiences.
+I am trained in modern behavioral therapies, including ACT, CBT, DBT, MBSR, and schema-based work.
+I work with issues around anxiety, depression, OCD, trauma, relationship dynamics, substance use struggles, problematic eating behaviors, clinical perfectionism, insomnia and other sleep disturbances, and more.
+I particularly love helping folks expand their capacity to be kind to themselves while they experience challenging thoughts, emotions, and sensations.
+I strive to provide culturally-affirming care, exploring how each of our complex identities inform how we move through the world, and relate to each other.
+I try to bring my genuine self to each session so that we can develop our own unique relationship, cultivating a sense of compassionate humor towards the pain and beauty of the human condition.”

-Dr. Pool earned her Bachelor of Science in Psychology and Neuroscience at Yale University, and went on to conduct neuroimaging research with the Program in Rehabilitation Neuroscience at the Martinez VA and the University of California, Berkeley.
-Dr. Pool earned her Doctorate of Psychology from the Wright Institute in Berkeley, CA. She has trained and gone on to consult at the Berkeley CBT Clinic and the Bay Area Trauma Recovery Clinic.
-She has been a consultant with several behavioral health startups, including Octave Behavioral Health in San Francisco and New York, as well as Therapy Notebooks.
-She is currently co-authoring a self-guided emotional healing workbook with New Harbinger.
+Dr. Pool earned her Bachelor of Science in Psychology and Neuroscience at Yale University, conducted neuroimaging research with the Program in Rehabilitation Neuroscience at UC Berkeley, and earned her Doctorate of Psychology from the Wright Institute.
+She has trained and gone on to consult at the Berkeley CBT Clinic and the Bay Area Trauma Recovery Clinic, has been a clinical consultant with several behavioral health startups, and has co-authored self-guided therapy books, including the Healing Emotional Pain Workbook.
+She lives in Oakland with her partner, new baby, and beloved citrus trees Georangios, Elimeza, and Lemonchillo.

 General, Trauma Recovery Clinic, Thrive